 Q: Are there any hobbies or pastimes you like to participate in when you have spare time?

 Q: You are a versatile writer in terms of genres, tackling stories in romance, horror, children’s books, and erotica.
 Would you like to write stories in any other genres?

 Q: Do you have any other writing projects, or new/upcoming releases, that you would like to mention to readers?

-I am certain you will join me in thanking Susan today for her time, and that we look forward to reading more of her works in the future.
-If you wish to contact Susan, she is available on:
+I am certain you will join me in thanking Regina today for her time, and that we look forward to reading more of her works in the future.
+If you wish to contact Regina, she is available on:

-- Susan’s books can be accessed by clicking on the book covers below:
+- Regina’s books can be accessed by clicking on the book covers below: